murkl/arch-os/docs/DOCS.md

 ### Minimal Installation

-Set these properties to install Arch OS Core only with minimal packages & configurations.
+Set these properties to install Instarcher Core only with minimal packages & configurations.
 This is the same as preset `core`:

 ```
 ARCH_OS_CORE_TWEAKS_ENABLED='false'